Radon testing equipment set up in a New Brunswick home

 Why Radon Testing Matters in New Brunswick

 Radon is a radioactive gas that comes from natural uranium decay in soil.
-It's invisible, odourless, and the Leading cause of lung cancer in Canada.
+It's invisible, odourless, and the leading cause of lung cancer in Canada.

-Highest risk health regions in Canada are in New Brunswick
+4 of 14 Highest-risk health regions in Canada are in New Brunswick

-Of homes in some NB regions exceed safety guidelines
+23-44% Of homes in some NB regions exceed safety guidelines

 Why New Brunswick Homes Are at Higher Risk